acousticrobot/web-16/_posts/2015-12-04-new-site-launching-2016.md

 I'm not here to bash PHP, but at the end of a workday, it's not a language I'd look forward to using on my own site.
 There are other enticing languages out there, and part of me would like to chose one I don't know and see how far I could go with it.
 But this site isn't about me improving my programming skills, it's about creating the site I want with the highest quality and as efficiently as I can.
 Taking something I'm practiced in and applying it here seems like the best approach, so I can move beyond the technical and get to the content itself.

 I'm usually either using Ruby or Javascript for work.
 Running a Rails, Sinatra or Node app never seemed like a good fit for my own site though; I just don't need that kind of power, or to pay for that kind of support.
 And as much as I appreciate the design of Rails, it's Ruby itself that I have any emotional attachment to.
 So far, transferring my old content over and revamping the site using Jekyll has given me everything I need.
-And I also have the confidence that whenever I really have a need it for down the line, I be able to let the Ruby or Javascript shine through.
+And I have the confidence that if I have a need it for down the line, I'll be able to let the Ruby or Javascript shine through.

 ## New Features